mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/Nuvemshop.en.md

-## How can I operate with Paid Market in the Cloud Shop
+## How can I operate with Paid Market in the Tienda Nube

-Cloud Shop allows to operate Mercado Pago in the following modality:
+Tienda Nube allows to operate Mercado Pago in the following modality:

 ### Web Checkout

-Receive payments in your store using the checkout of Mercado Pago itself, in this model the user (client) will be redirected to a page of Mercado Pago to finalize their purchase.
+Receive payments in your store using the Mercado Pago's checkout, in this model the user (client) will be redirected to a Mercado Pago site to finalize their purchase.

 ## Payment Market Account

-Before starting the configuration, it is necessary that you have a valid account in the ** Payment Market **, if you do not have it, you can make the registration by accessing the [registration form] (https://www.mercadopago.com.br/registration-mp?mode=mp).
+Before starting the configuration, it is necessary that you have a valid account in the ** Mercado Pago **, if you do not have it, you can make the registration by accessing the [registration form] (https://www.mercadopago.com.ar/registration-mp?mode=mp).

-If you want to know more about ** Mercado Pago ** visit our [home page] (https://www.mercadopago.com.br/).
+If you want to know more about ** Mercado Pago ** visit our [home page] (https://www.mercadopago.com.ar/).

-## How to enable the Paid Market
+## How to enable the Mercado Pago

 1. Access the administrator of your store on the platform.
 2. In the settings menu, select the option ** MEANS OF PAYMENT **